 Focus of this course allows students to consider and apply management principles in the context of the functions of senior staff within a fire department.
 Topics include personnel management, labor relations, health and safety and information management.
-Course is based on the objectives mandated by the Illinois State Fire Marshal's office, subject to its Fire Officer II designation.
-Completion of this course will meet the Management IV course requirements for that certification.

 FIRST YEAR EXPERIENCE